 When should I call my healthcare provider?

 Schedule an office visit if pain and infection occur.
-Early treatment can help reduce scarring and more severe problems later in life.
+Don't put off a visit to your doctor because you are embarrassed by the symptoms or location of this disease.
+Dermatologists are familiar with this disease and how and where it shows up.
+It's critical to get treatment early.
+This can help reduce scarring and more severe problems later in life.

 Key points about hidradenitis suppurativa